florianrusch/vue3-quagga2/CONTRIBUTING.md

 ### 2.5 Git workflow

 The development is orientated on GitHub flow.
-Therefor every Sourcecode contribution needs to be provided through a [GitHub Pull-Request](https://github.com/florianrusch/vue3-quagga2/pulls).
+Therefore every source code contribution needs to be provided through a [GitHub Pull-Request](https://github.com/florianrusch/vue3-quagga2/pulls).

 #### 2.5.1 Releases & Versioning

-Release will be made by tagging a specific commit on the `main` branch.
+Releases will be made by tagging a specific commit on the `main` branch.
 For the versioning we are using the [Semantic Versioning schema](https://semver.org/):

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >